StratusFearMe21/tree-sitter/README.md

 }
 ```

-7. Profit!
+g.
+Profit!
 Include new `tree-sitter` in your project
 ```toml
 tree-sitter = { path = "tree-sitter/lib" }
 ```